heissgetraenk/fcmcua/README.md

 This workbench is very much a work in progress.
 Any advice is welcome, as are contributions to the code.
 The following points could be improved upon in the future:

 * comments and code clean up (I'll get to it someday, I swear!)
-* exception handling and handling of inputs: make sure something userfriendly happens when things go wrong
 * automate the installation process
 * change the number of axis/actuators from the Gui
 * accept Node Ids in the form of *ns=2;VariableName*
 * implement a switch metric/imperial or read it from the FreeCAD preferences
-* add +/- option to the actuator config
 * add accelaration to the actuator logic (constant speed at the moment)
 * add button to show/hide whole actuator configuration widget --> might get crowded in models with many actuators